vibertthio/portfolio/src/pages/words/2018-01-23-futureworks/index.md

 ## 1. Intro: Tangible Web

-One of the focuses of TMG is the vision about merging of the physical and digital world.
+One of the focuses of TMG is the vision about merging of the "Atoms" and "Bits" world.
 I think the first battle field would be in internet.
 And the webpage in WWW is the forefront of the internet world.

-**In my research of "Tangible Web", I want to extend the ability to experience, learn, share information physically, and create with using tangible internet.**
+In my research of "Tangible Web", I want to extend the ability to experience, learn, share information physically, and create with using tangible internet.

+**In my long term vision, I imagine users of "Tangible Web" can access the structured knowledge and a wide variety of "[Audio/Visual Experiences in Web](#audiovisual-experiences-in-web)" with easy-to-operate "[Augmented Web Pages](#augmented-web-pages)" physically.
+In the meantime,  the potential risks of security on internet are transparent to users with "[Tangible Security Issue](#tangible-security-issue)".**